gbmhunter/ZephyrCppToolkit/README.md

 ## Installation

-This project exposes two CMake targets:
+This project uses `CMake` to build.
+This project exposes two CMake targets for you to link against in your Zephyr application:

 * `ZephyrCppToolkit_Real`: An `INTERFACE` library that bundles the generic code + real implementations of all peripherals.
 * `ZephyrCppToolkit_Mock`: An `INTERFACE` library that bundles the generic code + mock implementations of all peripherals.